White noise analysis on manifolds and the energy representation of a gauge group: Several conditions for a self-adjoint operator

 \section{Several conditions for a self-adjoint operator}

-In the following, we show several conditions in order to use White Noise Analysis on a Riemannian manifold.
+In the following, we show several conditions in order to use white noise analysis on a Riemannian manifold.
 For this purpose we introduce a function $W$ which tends to infinity in infinite distances.
 This function and approximately constant functions make the manifold behave as if it is compact.
 Here the phrase "as if it is compact" means that we can use constant functions, which will be shown in propositions 2 and 3.
-We prove in Theorem 1 that the energy representation is irreducible for a Riemannian manifold diffeomorphic to some Riemannian manifold equipped with such a function $W$ and approximately constant functions.